SestoAle/DeepCrawl/README.md

 <img  src="https://media.giphy.com/media/1zlUEEeKTZTnaCXiww/giphy.gif" width="60%" height="60%"/>
 </p>

-The game was developed in Unity, while the AI was built through Tensorforce and Unity ML-Agents.
+The game was developed in Unity, while the AI was built through Tensorforce[2] and Unity ML-Agents.

 The project was part of a Master thesis in Computer Engineering at